-Chanakya is a well known philosopher not only in India but also worldwide.
+Chanakya is a well-known philosopher not only in India but also worldwide.
 He is considered as the pioneer of political science and economics in India.

-After being insulted by then Nanda king named Dhana Nanda in his assembly, he took an oath to dethrone Nandas and to destroy his empire.
+After being insulted by the Nanda king named Dhana Nanda in his assembly, he took an oath to dethrone Nandas and to destroy his empire.
 He decided to appoint a deserving and powerful king to the throne.
-He thereafter taught and trained a child name “Chandragupta” to let him grow as a strong candidate for throne against the Nandas.
+He thereafter taught and trained a child name “Chandragupta” to let him grow as a strong candidate for the throne against the Nandas.

-It is because of his diplomatic policies and rightful decisions, that he succeeded in putting the foundation of Maurya empire.
+It is because of his diplomatic policies and rightful decisions, that he succeeded in putting the foundation of the Maurya empire.
 After dethroning the Nandas, he installs Chandragupta as the new king.

 Chanakya is regarded as a great thinker and diplomat in India and as one of the earliest people who envisioned a united India (Akhand Bharat) spanning the entire subcontinent.
 His timeless vision on strategic issues is a matter of research.